 Q: Can IGC staff meet my child / our family at the airport or train station?

 Q: Where will participants stay?
+Do you have a recommended list of hotels?

 Q: Can parents, family members, family friends, teachers, and academic team coaches attend?